luc-polo/Advanced-Time-Series-Analysis-and-Forecasting-of-Financial-Data/README.md

 # Advanced-Time-Series-Analysis-and-Forecasting-of-Financial-Data
-This practical work aims to gain an in-depth understanding of time serie modelin through the models ARIMA and GARCH
+This practical work aims to gain an in-depth understanding of time series modeling through ARIMA and GARCH models.
+Main topics used: